Introduction to Python

 Ha ocurrido una excepción'try except' finallizado

-This can be useful for closing objects and cleaning resources.
+This can be useful for closing objects and cleaning up resources

 class Clase:variable = 'MaximoFN'objeto = Clase()try:print(Clase.mi_variable)except:print("Ha ocurrido una excepción")finally:del objeto